howbizarre/vue-express-multiple-files-upload/README.md

 The project depends on [multer](https://www.npmjs.com/package/multer) to handle the upload.

+The upload process accepts only .jpg and .png files but you can change it if you want.

-You should have some experience with Vue 3, Express, and Node 'cos this is not a tutorial.
+You should have some experience with Vue 3, Express, and Node 'cos this is not a beginner's tutorial.

-Open the project folder in VS Code.
+Open the project root folder in VS Code.
 Split the terminal by two and run the following commands in each terminal:

 ```bash
 npm run server